lesserwhirls/netchdf/Readme.md

 Gradle is our build system.
 We will use the latest stable version of Gradle compatible with our Java and Kotlin versions.
 Currently that is Gradle 8.14.

 For now, you must download and build the library yourself.
 Eventually we will publish it to Maven Central.
 The IntelliJ IDE is highly recommended for all JVM development.

-### Goals and scope

-Our goal is to give read access to all the content in NetCDF, HDF5, HDF4, and HDF-EOS files.

-The library will be thread-safe for reading multiple files concurrently.

-We are focussing on earth science data, and don't plan to support other uses except as a byproduct.

-The core module will remain pure Kotlin with very minimal dependencies and no write capabilities.
-In particular, there will be no dependency on the reference C libraries (except for testing).

-There will be no dependencies on native libraries in the core module, but other modules or projects that use the core are free to use dependencies as needed.
-We will likely add runtime discovery to facilitate this, for example, to use HDF5 filters that link to native libraries.

-### Non-goals

-Its not a goal to duplicate netcdf-java functionality.

-Its not a goal to duplicate Netcdf-C library functionality.

-Its not a goal to provide remote access to files.

 ### Testing